uber/Cadence-Docs/src/docs/01-get-started/02-java-hello-world.md

 For complete, ready to build samples covering all the key Cadence concepts go to [Cadence-Java-Samples](https://github.com/uber/cadence-java-samples).

-You can also review[Java-Client](/docs/java-client) and [java-docs](https://www.javadoc.io/doc/com.uber.cadence/cadence-client/latest/index.html) for more documentation.
+You can also review [Java-Client](/docs/java-client) and [java-docs](https://www.javadoc.io/doc/com.uber.cadence/cadence-client/latest/index.html) for more documentation.

 ## Include Cadence Java Client Dependency